john-science/mazelib/docs/MAZE_GEN_ALGOS.md

 ###### Optional Parameters

-* *bias*: Float [0.0, 1.0]
+* *skew*: Float [0.0, 1.0]
- * If the bias is set less than 0.5 the maze will be biased East-West, if it set greater than 0.5 it will be biased North-South. (default 0.5)
+ * If the skew is set less than 0.5 the maze will be skewed East-West, if it set greater than 0.5 it will be skewed North-South. (default 0.5)

 ###### Results

-perfect. unbiased. flawed.
+perfect, flawed

 ###### Notes

 The algorithm is simple and optimally fast.
 However, the North side of the maze will always be one, long, open corridor.
 For my tastes, this makes the maze too easy to solve.
 There are use-cases where that will not matter though; if the person solving the maze cannot see the whole thing at one time.

 Research is needed to create a post-processing step to fix this flaw.
+(Though that will mean varrying from the original algorithm.)

 ## Wilson's